Drama and Theatre

 We aim for all students to be able to read, perform, technically support and analyse a wide range of texts from different cultures.
 We want students to be able to develop SMSC by taking on the roles of others, developing empathy and insight for different perspectives and build self-worth in performance and production.

 The Burgate School treats Drama as a subject in its own right and it is very much aware of the positive influence it has on many of its pupils across the curriculum.

-Burgate is lucky enough to have a purpose built drama studio which, whenever possible, is used and treated like a professional studio.
-Pupils and students alike have often commented on the ‘magical’ atmosphere that is so often felt when watching a performance in the room.
-Whether a short year seven improvisation or the sixth form performing Shakespeare; drama adds to a pupil’s education by fuelling their imagination, developing creative thinking and by the appreciation of the work and efforts of others.
+Burgate is lucky enough to have a purpose-built drama studio which, whenever possible, is used and treated like a professional studio.
+Students and visitors alike have often commented on the ‘magical’ atmosphere that is so often felt when watching a performance in the space.
+Whether a short Year Nine improvisation or the Sixth Form performing Shakespeare; drama adds to a pupil’s education by fuelling their imagination, developing creative thinking and by the appreciation of the work and efforts of others.

 OCR GCSE J316 Drama

 In Year Nine, students undertake an exploration on ‘Futures in the Performing Arts’.
 This exploration begins with a virtual tour of the National Theatre in London, including the backstage areas, and is often accompanied by an in-person tour of a local theatre.